bcdurden/harvester-kubeovn-examples/1100_vpc_nat_gateway/README.md

 2) Create a new subnet named 'my-external-subnet' and reference this NAD as the provider.
 The specs for this subnet should match your host network that `Harvester` runs upon.

     * For me that is `10.10.0.0/24`.
 Note that I am excluding all network addresses in my upstream that are managed by my upstream gateway's DHCP.
 Everything below `10.10.0.50` is a private address.
+I use the static addresses for other things but leave everything below .10 alone.
     * Note that I am patching out the webhook.
 Given this is a very early implementation of Kubeovn, some of the more prescriptive requirements enforced in the webhook have to be disabled manually.
 They will return upon reboot.
 ```bash
 RULE_INDEX=$(kubectl get validatingwebhookconfiguration harvester-network-webhook -o yaml \